KaltaRawal/AI-Powered-Demand-Forecasting-System-for-E-Commerce/README.md

 * Operational Efficiency - Reduces storage, shipping, and handling costs by aligning inventory levels with forecasted demand.
 * Customer Satisfaction - Lowers the Stockout Rate and ensures product availability for timely deliveries.
 * Business Intelligence	- Provides real-time forecasts to evaluate marketing effectiveness and inform strategic business decision-making.
+## Dataset
+The dataset represents a set of orders done through Olist Store, one of the large e commerce platforms in Brazil.
+This is a normalized dataset with several interlinked tables describing customers, orders, payments, products, sellers, and reviews.
+Key Files Used:
+• olist_orders_dataset.csv — Order-level data including order status, timestamps,
+and delivery information.
+• olist_order_items_dataset.csv — Product-level details for each order.
+• olist_customers_dataset.csv — Customer demographic and location data.
+• olist_products_dataset.csv — Product attributes and category details.
+• olist_order_payments_dataset.csv — Information on payment type, number of
+installments, and transaction values.